ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-19-using-the-newly-redesigned-ethereum-classic-multisig-wallet/index.md

 In the next step, notice that your new wallet address was created.
 This is the address that needs to be used from now on to receive and send ETC when using this multisignature wallet.
 Do not use the addresses provided for the persons to sign.
 Those are only to sign transactions, not to send and receive funds.

-Now, Ethereum Classic multisig will invoke your wallet again to send the transaction and smart contract to the ETC blockchain.
+Now, Catacomb ETC Wallet will invoke your wallet again to send the transaction and smart contract to the ETC blockchain.

 Our MetaMask wallet opened and we clicked on "Confirm" to proceed.